asconix/rfcs/rfcs/0056-secrets-for-services.md

 This RFC introduces some interfaces, terminology and library functions to help managing secrets for NixOS systemd services modules.

+The general idea is to provide some basic infrastructure within nixos modules to handle secrets more consistently while being able to integrate pre-existing solutions like NixOps, or a simple secrets folder.

 # Motivation
 [motivation]: #motivation